-Unfortunately, there are some features that we really didn’t like including:
+Unfortunately, there are some features that we didn’t like, including:

 - Color and design: Buyers are very limited in their choice of colors, and the style of the shoe itself isn’t the most exciting design.

-- Weight: As with most leather shoes, the WW577 can feel relatively heavy after walking for longer periods of time.
+- Weight: As with most leather shoes, the WW577 can feel relatively heavy after walking for more extended periods.
 Despite being extremely comfortable, they can begin to feel quite large on your feet.

 - Flat tread: The tread along the bottom of the outer sole seems relatively flat as opposed to similar shoes that feature numerous points of impact with textured surfaces.
 This makes the shoe less stable on slippery surfaces.